NINNiT/rust-template/README.md

 - add the `renovate` GitHub App to the repository if you want automated dependency updates
 - change `renovate.json` if you want to customize the dependency update logic.
 By default, it uses `develop` as its base branch.

+You should also adhere to the `conventional commits` standard for commit messages, as this is used by `semantic-release` to determine the next version.

 ## Features

 ### rust